 Welcome to Welge Travel Report's to the best of Brussels.
-WTR's Brussels map shows you the location of the Manneken Pis, The Horta Museum and the Magritte Museum.
+WTR's Brussels map shows you the location of the The Guild Houses and the Groeningemuseum.

-WTR's Carlota Cuisine describes the signature dish at Toukoul and what to order at Comme Chez Soi.
+WTR's Carlota Cuisine describes the signature dish at Noordzee and what to order at Aux Armes de Bruxelles.
 Then you're off to Brugges.

 Brussels & Brugges